Student Financial Aid

 - Monitor your Admissions Status.
 Your financial aid will not pay until you are fully admitted.
 Don’t assume that everything is okay.
 Check to make sure.

-- Monitor your Account Information to see when your financial aid has been disbursed into your account, what you owe, make payments, etc.
+- Monitor your Account Information to see when your financial aid has been disbursed to your account, what you owe, make payments, etc.

 - Check your UAA email account and UAA financial aid website frequently for important updates and announcements.